 Key Information

-As had been widely rumored, Full Throttle will feature a record-breaking 160-foot loop.
-It will also boast a number of other unique elements, including a "top hat" element that spans the other side of the loop, and a total of three launch sections.
-It will be manufactured by Premier Rides, and will make use of a magnetic propulsion system.
+Full Throttle features a record-breaking 160-foot loop.
+It also boasts a number of other unique elements, including a "top hat" element that spans the other side of the loop, and a total of three launch sections.
+It was manufactured by Premier Rides, and makes use of a magnetic propulsion system.

-The first of Full Throttle's launch sections will see riders hit a speed of 70 miles per hour, before racing through the vertical loop.
-After a banked curve to the right and a dive loop, they will then plunge into an underground tunnel.
-Inside this, they will then be launched backwards, before being dropped into a third, forwards-facing launch section that will send them over the top hat element.
-Finally, the train will plummet back towards the ground and into a final bend before returning to the station.
+The first of Full Throttle's launch sections sees riders hit a speed of 70 miles per hour, before racing through the vertical loop.
+After a banked curve to the right and a dive loop, they then plunge into an underground tunnel.
+Inside this, they are then launched backwards, before being dropped into a third, forwards-facing launch section that sends them over the top hat element.
+Finally, the train plummets back towards the ground and into a final bend before returning to the station.

-Full Throttle will be the centerpiece of a new five-acre section housed close to Six Flags Magic Mountain's entrance.
-This will feature what the park describes as a "high-energy action" theme, and will boast "fast-paced imagery, sound and lights".
+Full Throttle is the centerpiece of a five-acre section housed close to Six Flags Magic Mountain's entrance. that features what the park describes as a "high-energy action" theme, and boasts "fast-paced imagery, sound and lights".